DennyScott/Blog-Posts/drafts/delgatesAndEvents.md

     }
 }
 ```
+*Note: We are only demonstrating a public api to pick up the object, an external manager or button press would call this api."*

 ##Separating Scripts
 Now, in a real program I would likely recommend using enums to handle a state change like this, but this is just a simple example to show interacting between two scripts.
 The Bucket script would be attached to a bucket object, and the player class attached to a player object.
-Now the goal of this is to create re-usable code, and both of these classes are pretty specific to our game, so lets break down the Bucket class into a new class that may be a little more usable.
-I should warn you, as you go through this your code will indeed become bigger, so if you're all about the shortest code, please don't show up at my house with pitch forks and torches.
+Now the goal of this exercise is to create re-usable code, and both of these classes are pretty specific to our game, so lets break down the Bucket class into a new class that may be a little more usable.

+I should warn you, as you go through this your code will indeed become larger, so if you're all about the shortest code, please don't show up at my house with pitch forks and torches.

 ``` c#
 public class PickUpObject() {